 You Can Start Right Now (and Add More Later)

 All you have to decide to get started is whether you’re going to use your real name or a pseudonym.
 The default should be your real name — do not create a brand name as a pseudonym since the Medium community responds better to individuals — but you may have your reasons for not wanting to be public with your personal thoughts.

 A few other things to know about Medium:

 - You can always export your content somewhere else later.
 Responses won’t go with you, though, since the responder owns that content.

 - You can set up a publication later.
 A publication lets you have what approximates to a standalone website so you can feature your content however you want.
 We set up a PF publication and later killed it, but we’ve just started one up again (for reasons I’ll explain at another time).
-If you want to have your own domain name for your publication, you can do that, too.

 - You can create an account and just respond, share, and recommend posts on Medium.
 Every response counts as a post, so you don’t have to come up with a topic to write about every time.

 - Since folks tend to use their real names, there are far fewer trolls and spammers on Medium.
 It’s mostly people looking for great content to read, engage with, and share.

 So, if you’ve been thinking about starting a blog — or simply publishing your thoughts, ideas, and experiences — just go to Medium, set up an account, and start writing.